aparkerw/NewRelicAPMBaselineAutomation/README.md

 ## Overview

-The purpose of this project is to provide a standard implementation for alerts and dashboard creation.
+The purpose of this project is to provide a standard implementation for the creation of alerts, dashboards, and other governance resources/attributes.

 Executing this script for each APM instance in your account will ensure that any standardized alerting and dashboard governance policies are applied.